PhD position: “Infraslow rhythms in neurophysiological data”

 • Fluent in English in both speaking and writing

-To apply, please send a CV, including the name of two potential references, and a letter of motivation to Benedikt Zoefel (benedikt.zoefel at cnrs.fr).
-Review of applications will start on 2nd March 2026, and continue until the positions are filled.
+To apply by 20th May 2026, please send a CV, including the name of two potential references, and a letter of motivation to Benedikt Zoefel (benedikt.zoefel at cnrs.fr).
+An interview for selected candidates is scheduled for the end of June 2026.